xan105/node-powertoast/README.md

   <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/footer.png">
   </p>

-  A full-width inline-image that appears at the bottom of the toast and inside the Action Center if there is enough room.
+  A full-width inline-image that appears at the bottom of the toast and inside the notification center if there is enough room.
   Image will be resized to fit inside the toast.

   Otherwise same restrictions as mentionned in the `icon` option.